 Spice up your relationship with these seven sexy suggestions!
 Give your skin the youthful glow of radiant good health!
 Master that new mixer with these garden fresh recipes!
 Calculate the number of BTUs per hour that your home needs for air conditioning!

 Yes, Good Housekeeping has heard the call for a simpler way to size air conditioners than by using Manual J, the tedious load calculation protocol from the Air Conditioning Contractors of America (ACCA).
 Alongside their sex advice, diet tips, and decorating ideas, you can now find a handy-dandy Air Conditioner Calculator.
-Just enter a few bits of information about your home, hit the Calculate button, and there's the number telling you what size air conditioner you need.
+[Update, 7/24/18: They seem to have removed the calculator.]
+Just enter a few bits of information about your home, hit the Calculate button, and there’s the number telling you what size air conditioner you need.

 Some of the inputs include: